justinwolfington/coder/templates/cpu-k8s/README.md

 # CPU K8s Template

-This Coder template provisions basic Kubernetes Deployments as workspaces focused on CPU-based development workloads.
+This Coder template provisions Kubernetes Deployments as workspaces optimized for CPU-based development workloads with a lightweight, streamlined approach.

 ## Features